21 Jokes in English That Are Funny, Popular and Educational (With Audio)

 Q: How many Apple employees does it take to change a light bulb?

 A: Seven.
-One to change the bulb and six to design the T-shirt.
+One to change the bulb and six to design and sell the T-shirt.

-Explanation: This joke makes fun of the way Apple runs their business, focusing on design and marketing.
+Explanation: This joke makes fun of the way Apple runs their business, focusing on design and marketing instead of actual work.

-Find it online: There are still many websites dedicated to traditional jokes.
-Websites like Comedy Central and Reader’s Digest have huge collections of jokes, some of which talk about modern topics.
+Find it online: There are still many websites dedicated to classic jokes.
+Websites like Reader’s Digest have huge collections of jokes, some of which talk about modern topics.

 2. One-Liner Jokes

 A one-liner has only one line or sentence.
-Because it’s so short, it’s really important to understand every word or you can miss the meaning.
+Because they are so short, it is really important to understand every word or you can miss the meaning.

 “I tried to walk into Target… but I missed.”